mostafa/xk6-kafka/README.md

 This is a proof of concept, isn't supported by the k6 team, and may break in the future.
 USE AT YOUR OWN RISK!

-This work is licensed under the [GNU Affero General Public License v3.0](https://github.com/mostafa/xk6-kafka/blob/master/LICENSE).
+This work is licensed under the [Apache License 2.0](https://github.com/mostafa/xk6-kafka/blob/master/LICENSE).